zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 );
 ```

 JSX is a large topic on its own and a bit of a distraction.
-So from here on out, we will use `Feact.createElement` instead of JSX, so let's go ahead and implement it:
+So from here on out, we will use `Feact.createElement` instead of JSX, so let's go ahead and implement it

 ```javascript
 const Feact = {